zeta-chain/node/contrib/localnet/README.md

 * Error message like `(called 'Option::unwrap()' on a 'None' value)` which do indicates a problem inside the Foundry's forge tool, specifically within the `revm` library.

-For that i had to add some debugging steps in my `deploy.sh` to make sure vars are env vars are properly set.
+To resolve this, I added debugging steps in my `deploy.sh` to ensure environment variables are set correctly.

 ````bash
 echo "> Deploying contracts"